cosdata/cosdata/README.md

 #### Setup Certificates

-Set the `SSL_CERT_DIR` enviroment variable to the folder where you're gonna store the certificates:
+Set the `SSL_CERT_DIR` environment variable to the folder where you're gonna store the certificates:

 ```bash
 export SSL_CERT_DIR="/etc/ssl"